Skip to content

 I’m not the smartest person.
 Not even close.
 But I’m also not the dumbest person.
 I think.
 Maybe.
 The jury’s still out, and frankly, I’m not smart enough to serve on that jury.

-I like people who understand quantum physics even though there’s absolutely no way they could ever get me to understand it.
-They could use puppets, interpretive dance, or those little plastic atoms on sticks from high school chemistry class—doesn’t matter.
+I like people who understand quantum physics even though there’s absolutely no way they could get me to understand it.
+They could use puppets, interpretive dance, or those little plastic atoms on sticks from high school chemistry class — doesn’t matter.
 My brain would still make the Windows shutdown noise.

 I like people who understand knots and how to tie them.
 I’ve watched the same YouTube tutorial for a bowline seven times and I still tie my shoes like a six-year-old.